ariebovenberg/slotscheck/README.rst

   If there are scripts without ``if __name__ == "__main__":`` blocks, they may be executed.
-- Even in the case that slots are not inherited properly, there may still an advantage to using them
+- Even in the case that slots are not inherited properly, there may still be an advantage to using them
-  (i.e. attribute access speed and *some* memory savings)
+  (i.e. attribute access speed and *some* memory savings).
+  However, I've found in most cases this is unintentional.
 - Only classes at module-level are checked (i.e. no nested classes)
 - In rare cases imports may fail, the module is then skipped.
   Use the verbose mode to show detailed information.